 Next SFF Author: Robert E. Vardeman

-Previous SFF Author: Danielle A. Vann
+Previous SFF Author: Johanna Van_Vleen

 SFF Author: A.E.
-Van-Vogt
+Van_Vogt

 Alfred Elton van Vogt was a Canadian-born science fiction author regarded by some as one of the most popular and complex science fiction writers of the mid-twentieth century—the “Golden Age” of the genre. van Vogt was born to Russian Mennonite family.
 Until he was four years old, van Vogt and his family spoke only a dialect of Low German in the home.
 He began his writing career with ‘true story’ romances, but then moved to writing science fiction, a field he identified with.
 His first story was Black Destroyer, that appeared as the front cover story for the July 1939 edtion of the popular “Astounding Science Fiction” magazine.